 Pictured above with me are my wife Quyen, son Clancy, and daughter Iris.
 They’re the cute ones, and I’m the one who can’t keep his hands to himself.

 B.A. in Rhetoric, University of California, Berkeley, 2001

 PhD in Philosophy, Penn State University, 2007

-Intimacy: A Dialectical Study (in progress)
+Intimacy: A Dialectical Study (under review)

 The Suspension of Reason in Hegel and Schelling, London: Continuum Press, 2010

 “Schelling’s Unfinished Dialogue: Reason and Personality in the Letter to Eschenmayer,” forthcoming in Schelling’s Freedom Essay: A Casebook, edited by Jason Wirth.

 “Affirmative Pathology: Spinoza and Hegel on Illness and Self-Repair,” in Between Hegel and Spinoza: A Volume of Critical Essays, edited by Hasana Sharp and Jason E. Smith (London: Bloomsbury, 2012), 133-150.